kindspirit/PromiseXHR/README.md

 Discussion:

 I did this mostly as an exercise.
-I realized that this could come in handy to someone who wanted to target newer browsers but also wanted backwards compatibility.
-This does that by using the ES6 Promises while falling back on a Promise polyfill that only loads if the Promise property does not exist in window which makes loading the library very fast as it is very small compared to a library like jQuery.
-In fact it is 1/100th the size of the latest version of jQuery.
+I wanted a way to make XHR requests that works on old browsers, but is also very fast loading and supports promises.
+This does that by using native Promises for browsers that support it, while falling back on a Promise polyfill that only loads if needed.
+This makes loading the library very fast as it is very small compared to a library like jQuery.

-There is also a version that doesn't support IE6 which I made last minute since I realized the whole point was to slim down the size of this file for faster loading, and IE6 support requires an extra approximately 100 bytes.
+There is also a version that supports IE6, but I realized the whole point was to slim down the size of this file for faster loading, and IE6 support requires an extra approximately 100 bytes.